Streamlining Sales and Promotion Planning at GSK Consumer Healthcare Italy

 “This was when we noticed that the only vendor that had the same platform in both the FP&A quadrant and the Business Intelligence quadrant was Board!
 Following a series of local and international assessments, involving various business functions and with the support of our partner SDG Consulting, we therefore opted for Board,” explains de Renzis.

-“You can think of the Customer Business Plan in Board as an interactive “container” of processes that takes the form of integrated sales plan & analytics.
+“You can think of the Customer Business Plan in Board as an interactive “container” of processes that takes the form of integrated sales plan & analysis.
 Starting from three basic processes, i.e. defining the baseline of volumes and pricing, the part dedicated to promotions and expo/displays, and the part on new products, Board creates a profit & loss account by customer and product,” explains de Renzis.

 Initially, the planning cycle is fed by a startup determined by the site (Commercial Excellence) and the input of key account managers, who each enter their own plans.
 The next stage involves an exchange of information with an external trade promotion management application – which provides Board with the actual data of the promos – and with the group’s enterprise report planning.